 It’s important to recognise that since COVID-19 life has changed.
-Even as we transition down alert levels it is still a time of increased stress and uncertainty and it’s likely that you need to reorient your priorities and expectations of yourself, your children and the household.
+Even as we transition through the traffic light system it it is still a time of increased stress and uncertainty and it’s likely that you need to reorient your priorities and expectations of yourself, your children and the household.
 This may mean letting some things go.

 I’m feeling guilty that I’m not being a good parent right now

 Many tamariki will have been spending a lot of time on devices and having more screen time than usual.
 Many parents may feel guilty about this, even as children transition back to school life.
 Although research in this area is varied we have been and are still living through exceptional times.
 Many psychologists agree that children are not going to be “damaged” by having too much screen time.
 If it’s what you and your children needed and still need to get through each day right now, then that’s okay.

 You can find more information about screen time here:

 “The guilt I feel for the amount of screen time my kids are having is intense, but for my husband and I to continue our mahi, it’s one of the easiest options.
 I have worked previously in kaupapa Māori settings where I think I would probably feel a bit more relaxed about the integration of our kids in the work arena.
 Sometimes I am not sure if my current workplace understands the juggle as much, and the pressure from this uncertainty I find really hard.
 We are finding ways through it all, but I know that we are not the whānau we were before the noho rāhui/lockdown.
 Our kids have seen us at our worst due to the stress of balancing mahi, kura and parenting all under the same roof.
 On a positive note, we have had the best whānau games night, so much laughter!
 The kids are also doing way more housework than they ever have done previously – they are learning exactly what it takes to run a home, which are great practical lessons that will help them in the future greatly!”

 (Aroha – working from home mama of 2 young tamariki).